centreon/centreon-documentation/en/integrations/centreon-ha/installation-2-nodes.md

 **Note: unless otherwise stated, each of the following steps have to be run **on both central nodes**.

-### Configuration de MariaDB
+### Configuring MariaDB

-For both optimization and cluster reliability purposes, you need to add this tuning options to MariaDB configuration in the `/etc/my.cnf.d/server.cnf` file.
+For both optimization and cluster reliability purposes, you need to add this tuning options to MySQL configuration in the `/etc/my.cnf.d/server.cnf` file.
 By default, the `[server]` section of this file is empty.
 Paste these lines (some have to be modified) into this section:

 ```ini
 [server]